flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20180201-18-03-01-white-house-moves.md

     interviews.
   card_citation: ''
 card_3:
   card_text: "“Today we start to build another entity to help with the midterms.
-We must reenergize the #ArmyOfTrump to help our country stay on @realDonaldTrump a\x18s path that is Making America Great Again.
-We have only just started, you havena\x19t seen anything yet. #MAGA”\n\nBrad Parscale, Campaign Manager for Pres.
-Trump 2020, Twitter  \nFeb 28, 2018"
+We must reenergize the #ArmyOfTrump to help our country stay on @realDonaldTrump ax18s path that is Making America Great Again.
+We have only just started, you havenax19t seen anything yet. #MAGA”nnBrad Parscale, Campaign Manager for Pres.
+Trump 2020, Twitter  nFeb 28, 2018"
   card_citation: ''
 card_4:
   card_text: >-